Learn How to Grow Sugar Apple in easy steps and enjoy this flavor fruit fresh in your garden by learning all the tricks

 Pruning Sugar Apple Tree

 - Pruning must be done only in the spring if you are in a cold climate.
 Sugar apple trees tend to form many branches, so pruning is recommended to train the tree into the required shape and to regulate the number of main branches.

 - Maintenance pruning serves to preserve the balance of the tree structure by removing suckers or shoots and branches that are growing in the wrong direction or directed towards the ground.

-- Likewise, you should do a sanitary pruning after each harvest.
+- Likewise, you should do sanitary pruning after each harvest.
 Sanitary pruning is the removal of branches and fruits that are damaged or have pest or disease problems.

 - Renewal pruning is done after around 10 years when the tree grows old and has less vigor and production.
 In renewal pruning, the tree must be trimmed strongly but in several stages so that it will start its growth once again.

 Like all the other softwood trees, the sugar apple is susceptible to wind damage.
 Breakage and tearing of branches are possible.
 Plus, the sugar apple fruits get easily damaged due to the rubbing of branches.

 Sugar Apple Pests and Diseases

 The sugar apple tree is very vulnerable to pests.
 This reduces its production.

 Usually, the pests and insects infest the fruits and cause destruction.
-Best practice is to protect the fruits using fruit covers.
-Plastic bag, paper or polyethylene can be used to wrap the fruits since the initial stage of development.
+The best practice is to protect the fruits using fruit covers.
+Plastic bags, paper, or polyethylene can be used to wrap the fruits since the initial stage of development.
 The bags must cover the fruit throughout their development but must be open at the base and have micro-perforations to allow gaseous water leakage because the excess moisture causes fruit rot.